• Skip to primary navigation

 12. Save money for college

 Going to college is a great way to access incredible opportunities in the future.
-But college education comes at a hefty price tag.
+But college education comes with a hefty price tag.
 According to Top Universities, state colleges can cost between $10-$26K per year, while private universities cost $36K annually.
 Refer to this chart to potentially cut down on your college expenses.

 13. How To Save Money After College